Erythromycin and Benzoyl Peroxide Topicalpronounced as (er ith roe mye' sin) (ben' zoe ill per ox' ide)

 Erythromycin and benzoyl peroxide may cause other side effects.
 Call your doctor if you have any unusual problems while using this medication.

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store Benzamycin Gel in the refrigerator but do not freeze it.
 If you forget to refrigerate the gel for 1 day, you may refrigerate it when you remember and continue to use it.
 Store Benzamycin Pak at room temperature and away from excess heat and moisture (not in the bathroom).
-Throw away any unused Benzamycin Gel after 3 months and any medication that is outdated or no longer needed.
-Talk to your pharmacist about the proper disposal of your medication.
+Dispose of any unused Benzamycin Gel after 3 months.

 Keep all appointments with your doctor.